-The use of glass automatically intensifies the modern aesthetics of any building.
-But at the same time the using large amounts of glass can offer distinct disadvantages both in summer and in winter.
+The use of glass automatically enhances the modern aesthetics of any building.
+But at the same time the use of large amounts of glass can carry certain disadvantages both in summer and in winter.
 In summer excessive heat passes through the windows, and this can make the interior rather hot and uncomfortable.
 This increases air conditioning costs, and in the case of a company or factory, it can seriously impair the staff’s productivity and efficiency.

 As an architect or property manager you should be very mindful of these effects, both in the short term and long term.
-Architects and specificators must understand the specification requirements.
-The good news, however, is that with the correct spec, buildings can become far more energy-efficient and indoor temperatures can become more comfortable for the occupants.
+Architects and specifiers must understand the specification requirements.
+The good news, however, is that with the correct spec, buildings can become far more energy-efficient and indoor temperatures can become more comfortable.

 So let’s explore some of the more effective methods to achieve optimal sun-control.